 This sector contributes significantly to AI market revenue and has high prospects of outgrowing many other industries.
 Comfort is what drivers crave most, so the notion of a self-driving vehicle does sound intriguing.
 Of course, there are certain reservations, especially whenever the media talks about traffic accidents caused by these vehicles.
 Artificial intelligence is still developing, as are the devices using it, but you might be surprised by these interesting AI statistics about just how far the technology has progressed.

-35. Still, 87% of Americans would rather see self-driving cars with a human driver who’s ready to take the wheel if need be, according to stats about AI.
+43. According to stats about AI, 87% of Americans would rather see self-driving cars with a human driver who’s ready to take the wheel.

 (The Robot Report)